 We can help walk you through both (a) the filing of your application and, if your application is denied, (b) the process of appealing.
 We bring to the disability application and appeal process the Social Security disability knowledge and expertise we have developed from handling hundreds of claims for a wide variety of impairments:

-Whatever your impairment, an Antelope Valley Social Security Attorney will be happy to evaluate your Los Angeles County or Orange County claim without charge or obligation.
+Whatever your impairment, a Los Angeles Social Security Disability Lawyer will be happy to evaluate your Los Angeles County or Orange County claim without charge or obligation.
 To obtain our evaluation, complete the form to the right and we will respond promptly.
-Or you may contact on of our Antelope Valley Social Security Attorneys at our office:
+Or you may contact one of our Los Angeles Social Security Disability Lawyers at our office:

 Lowenstein Disability Lawyers